A Comprehensive Augmentation Framework for Anomaly Detection: Method

 \section{Method}

-In this paper, we present a comprehensive anomaly simulation framework that aims to generate diverse anomalies while accounting for the distinct standards of normality associated with each class.
-The final behavior of the reconstruction network highly depends on the anomaly samples it received during training.
-Since different classes do not share the same standard of normality, selectively applying different anomaly simulation methods is optimal as the same augmentation may not be considered anomalous for all classes.
+This paper presents a comprehensive anomaly simulation framework that aims to generate diverse anomalies while accounting for distinct standards of normality associated with each class.
+The final behavior of the reconstructive network is highly related to the anomaly samples it received during training.
+Since different classes do not share the same standard of normality, selectively applying different anomaly simulation methods is therefore optimal as the same augmentation may not be considered anomalous for all classes.
+A split training strategy is also proposed as an alternative to alleviate the intermediate inconsistency in two-stage frameworks.